rnascunha/docker_images/pxe_boot/README.md

 As you will run a DHCP server, you must configure your local network parameters.

-> :warning: As you are going to run your own DHCP and DNS server, you must disable this services if running at your network.
+> :warning: You must disable any DHCP/DNS server service if there is one running at your local network.

 Open the `scripts/config.sh` script and change the following variables:
 ```bash